 Since then it’s basically been abandoned, until 1909 when the 1st Viscount Cowdray commissioned a restoration project.
 He’s credited for saving the ruins from total collapse.
 And actually, the fact that it was deserted for so long saved it from any modernisation which was popular during that period, so the original Tudor features have been left intact, giving us a unique glimpse of Tudor architecture.

 It’s been open to the public since 2007, and you can even book to stay in the cute Tudor cottages next to the ruins, however it seems COVID has put a stop to all that.
-We had a poke around, but didn’t get very far, as most of the property is sealed off with barriers.
+We had a poke around, but didn’t get very far, as most of the property is sealed off.

 Relaxing with a book